cacahouete77/resume/README.md

-This is just a Resume made in css.
-Move along, nothing to see here
+This is just a Resume made in React